 My digging did reveal the massive commissions he was paying to invest his own money.
-A 5.75% frontload is ridiculous in today’s world when you can literally buy pretty much any fund for free.
+A 5.75% front-end load fee is ridiculous in today’s world when you can literally buy pretty much any good fund for free.
 I honestly can’t understand what benefit paying a 5.75% frontload provides other than that you could probably get away with it easier before we had the internet.

 A 1% expense ratio is also nuts when you have funds charging 0.05% or less.
 To justify that expense, these funds would have to outperform by over 1% every year for decades.
-Just thinking logically, we know that’s unlikely.
+Thinking logically, we know that’s unlikely.

 I don’t even know what that means.
 All I do know is that it’s pretty clear his financial advisor isn’t free.
-He’s paying him something – likely thousands of dollars each year in unnecessary fees, and perhaps hundreds of thousands or millions of dollars in lost gains over the course of a lifetime.
+He’s paying him something – likely thousands of dollars each year in unnecessary fees.
+Over a lifetime, it could be hundreds of thousands or even millions of dollars in lost gains.

 Your Financial Advisor Probably Isn’t Warren Buffett